piyushpathak03/Robust-Regression/README.md

 ```

 We observe again that the robust model is performing well ignoring the outliers.

+#### The first is a new robust estimator MLESAC that is a generalization of the RANSAC estimator.
+It adopts the same sampling strategy as RANSAC to generate putative solutions but chooses the solution that maximizes the likelihood rather than just the number of inliers.
+The second part of the algorithm is a general-purpose method for automatically parameterizing these relations, using the output of MLESAC.

+## Maximum Likelihood Estimator Sample Consensus (MLESAC)

+In particular, MLESAC is well suited to estimating the Engine Retardation trend or more general, it manifolds the engine’s power data to timestamp miss relation in Engine Retardation measurement because of the fact that the timestamp is set maybe inaccurately inside the internal clock of the measurement device.

+Technical descriptions and own tests have shown that the RANSAC algorithm has been proven very successful for robust estimation, but with the robust negative log-likelihood function having been defined as the quantity to be minimized it becomes apparent that RANSAC can be improved on.
+One of the problems with RANSAC is that if the threshold for considering inliers is set too high then the robust estimate can be very poor and the slope of the regression line goes wrong.

+As an improvement over RANSAC, MLESAC has a better estimate for the elimination of noise dips for instance influenced by neighborhood machines.
+The minimal set point, initially selected by MLESAC, is known to provide a good estimate of the data relation.
+Hence, the initial estimate of the point basis provided by MLESAC is quite close to the true solution and consequently, the nonlinear minimization typically avoids local minima.
+Then the parameterization of the algorithm is consistent, which means that during the gradient descent phase-only data relations that might actually arise are searched for.
+It has been observed that the MLESAC method of robust fitting is good for initializing the parameter estimation when the data are corrupted by outliers.
+In this case, there are just two classes to which a datum might belong, inliers or outliers.

+Torr and Zisserman have shown that the implementation of MLESAC yields a modest to hefty benefit to all robust estimations with absolutely no additional computational burden.
+In addition, the definition of the maximum likelihood error allows it to suggest a further improvement against RANSAC.
+As the aim is to minimize the negative log-likelihood of the data it makes sense to use this as the score for each of the random samples.

+After MLESAC is applied, nonlinear minimization is conducted using the method described in Gill and Murray[6], which is a modification of the Gauss-Newton method.
+All the points are included in the minimization, but the effect of outliers is removed as the robust function places a ceiling on the value of their errors, unless the parameters move during the iterated search to a value where that correspondence might be reclassified as an inliers.
+This scheme allows outliers to be reclassed as inliers during the minimization itself without incurring additional computational complexity.
+This has the advantage of reducing the number of false classifications, which might arise by classifying the correspondences at too early a stage.

+Evaluation of Samples
+To show some results of the new SimplexNumerica algorithms, the following samples are evaluated.
+All have simulated data randomized around the slope f(x) = m x + b, m = 1/36, b = 1000.
+The inverse value of the difference quotient (m) is equal to the rundown time in (s/W).
+The next figure shows two outliers down under the theoretical graph – fitted by RANSAC (green line).

+Example with two outliers:

 ## For more details ,refer this link
 https://www.coursera.org/lecture/robotics-perception/ransac-random-sample-consensus-i-z0GWq